ATHED/Cross_species_Feline_injection_site_sarcoma_analysis/README.md

 **Results:**
 We found:
-- (1) substantial differential expression biases in feline orthologs of human oncogenes and tumor suppressor genes suggesting conserved functions in FISS;
+- (1) Substantial differential expression biases in feline orthologs of human oncogenes and tumor suppressor genes suggesting conserved functions in FISS;
-- (2) a genomic region with recurrent SCNA in human sarcomas that is syntenic to a feline genomic region of probable SCNA in FISS;
+- (2) A genomic region with recurrent SCNA in human sarcomas that is syntenic to a feline genomic region of probable SCNA in FISS;
-- (3) significant overlap of the
+- (3) Significant overlap of the
 pattern of transcriptional alterations in FISS with the patterns of transcriptional alterations in soft-tissue sarcomas in humans and in dogs.
 We demonstrated that a protein, BarH-like homeobox 1 (BARX1), has increased expression in FISS cells at the protein level.
 We identified 11 drugs and four target proteins as potential new therapies for FISS, and validated that one of them (GSK-1059615) inhibits growth of FISS-derived cells in vitro.

 **Conclusions:**
-(1) Window-based analysis of mRNA-seq data can uncover SCNAs.
-(2) The transcriptome of FISS- derived cells is highly consistent with that of FISS tumors.
-(3) FISS is highly similar to soft-tissue sarcomas in dogs and humans, at the level of gene expression.
+- (1) Window-based analysis of mRNA-seq data can uncover SCNAs.
+- (2) The transcriptome of FISS-derived cells is highly consistent with that of FISS tumors.
+- (3) FISS is highly similar to soft-tissue sarcomas in dogs and humans, at the level of gene expression.
 This work underscores the potential utility of comparative oncology in improving understanding and treatment of FISS.